 Although the pros might convince you to have a baby after age 30, there may be certain tough situations you will have to deal with.
 It is better to bear these in mind so that you are prepared for them and can manage them properly.
 Here are some common pregnancy complications after age 30:

-- Take Longer to Conceive: After age 30, some women may find it difficult to conceive.
+Take Longer to Conceive – After age 30, some women may find it difficult to conceive.
 It is majorly because ovulation becomes more erratic as the female body matures.
 The number of eggs goes down considerably, and the quality of eggs released also starts diminishing.
-All these factors result in infertility, which might take longer to cure.
+All these factors result in infertility, which makes it harder for conceiving in your thirties.

-Below are a few tips on how to prepare for pregnancy after age 30:
+Below are a few tips on preparing for pregnancy in your 30s: